Docker is a tool designed to create, deploy, and run applications using containers.

 In the past, all software dependencies required to run your application had to be installed on either the physical machine or a VM.

-Managing all these machines can become quite hard and if you ship your application to one of your customers (s)he might have a different system configuration and your application might not work as expected.
+Managing all these machines can become quite hard and if you ship your application to one of your customers, and they have a different system configuration and your application might not work as expected.

 Let’s say you want to develop a Python web application.
 Docker allows you to grab a portable Python runtime as an image, no installation necessary.